 When planning for the transition from project development to maintenance in the scope of our cloud optimization services, the challenge was to find the golden formula enabling us to effectively deliver value on an ongoing basis with high quality and reduced cost.
 To ensure that customers receive updated maps in a timely manner and to save costs on infrastructure, we decided to adopt a continuous integration approach, eliminating the issue of production builds, and switch to weekly releases, combining map compilation for all updated regions with the execution of auto-tests for cloud automotive services.

 To minimize the number of failed builds, reduce the compilation time, and decrease the size of the update package, we introduced a deterministic compiler for cloud optimization that allows us to verify only parts of the map affected by the latest commits.
 Having this feature in place, we reduced the scope of map testing and efforts per nightly build by more than a third.

 Monitoring compilation time

 We surpassed our goals and optimized the project infrastructure to reap all possible benefits of cloud optimization technology.
-The whole project migration from Oracle Exadata to Amazon EC2 took over a year and was followed by continuous improvements to the cloud infrastructure.
+The whole project migration from Oracle Exadata to Amazon EC2 took over a year and was followed by continuous improvements to the cloud infrastructure and automotive management cloud software.
 By leveraging the AWS cloud and establishing a continuous improvement process, we significantly strengthened database performance and scalability while reducing the overall total cost of cloud infrastructure ownership by 98.5%.